Published By Janet Gershen-Siegel at December 20th, 2015

 You need to have a total of at least five (5) Net 30 day pay accounts reporting.
 Some vendors require an initial prepaid order before they can approve your business for terms.

 Pay your Net 30 vendor accounts in full and on time.
 You must be patient and allow time for the vendors’ reporting cycles to get into the reporting systems.
-It typically takes 3 cycles of “Net” accounts reporting to build credit scores.
+How long does it take to build credit?
+It typically takes 3 cycles of Net accounts reporting to build credit scores.

-Many entrepreneurs think they have business credit established because they applied and were approved for business credit cards.
+Many entrepreneurs think they have business credit established because they applied and got approval for business credit cards.

 But most business credit cards available today report to the consumer credit reporting agencies, not the business reporting agencies.
 And most of these accounts also require a personal guarantee from the business owner, meaning they are personally liable in case of default.